withastro/astro/README.md

 - `{collection.data.map((post) => (…`: this lets us iterate over all the markdown posts.
 This will take the shape of whatever you loaded in `createCollection()`.
 It will always be an array.
 - `{collection.page.current}`: this, and other properties, simply return more info such as what page a user is on, what the URL is, etc. etc.

 It should be noted that the above example shows `<PostPreview />` and `<Pagination />` components.
 Pretend those are custom components that you made to display the post data, and the pagination navigation.
-There’s nothing special about them; only consider those examples of how you‘d use collection data to display everything the way you‘d like.
+There’s nothing special about them; only consider those examples of how you’d use collection data to display everything the way you’d like.

 ##### Example 2: Advanced filtering & pagination

-In our earlier example, we covered simple pagination for `/posts/1`, but we‘d still like to make `/tag/[tag]/1` and `/year/[year]/1`.
+In our earlier example, we covered simple pagination for `/posts/1`, but we’d still like to make `/tag/[tag]/1` and `/year/[year]/1`.
 To do that, we’ll create 2 more collections: `/astro/pages/$tag.astro` and `astro/pages/$year.astro`.
 Assume that the markup is the same, but we’ve expanded the `createCollection()` function with more data.

 ```diff
   // /astro/pages/$tag.astro